 Customizing the My Account UI

-From WSO2 Identity Server 5.10.0 onwards, a new My Account has been introduced which is the successor to the dashboard.
+From WSO2 Identity Server 5.10.0 onwards, a new user portal has been introduced which is the successor to the dashboard.
 It also adheres to the UI extensions scheme introduced with WSO2 Identity Server 5.9.0 to use a centralized theming for all the front-end portals.

 Note

-The My Account application has been renamed as My Account from this release onwards.
+The User Portal application has been renamed as My Account from this release onwards.

 This section explains how we can customize the theming of My Account.